Working of Traceroute using Wireshark

 Traceroute with Wireshark (via ICMP packets)

-As you know by default traceroute use UDP packet but with help of -I option you can make it work as tracert which uses ICMP request packet.
+As you know, by default, traceroute uses a UDP packet, but with help of the -I option, you can make it work as tracert, which uses an ICMP request packet.

 traceroute -I 8.8.8.8